 “I was at a park, camping, and getting ready to practice a homeless lifestyle,” Gerry remembered.
 “A friend I was with told me not to quit looking for resources.
 I took her advice and kept searching.
 I found brain injury support groups and attended the meetings.
 That is when I met Richard.”

 Gerry said he had lost everything at that point and with Richard’s help, everything started to get better when Vancouver BIA assisted with reopening Gerry’s case.

 Gerry’s initial determination was only a 10% cognitive loss from his brain injury.
-With a 35% loss benefit for his physical injuries, he had received barely enough money to survive.
+With a 35% loss benefit for his physical injuries, he had barely received enough money to survive.
 Vancouver BIA helped Gerry to win an award of 70% for his brain injury, which coupled with the 35% physical injury award, equaled the maximum possible for his injury – a 100% wage loss award.
-In addition to helping with WorkSafe BC wage repacement, Vancouver BIA helped Gerry to be awarded $330 per month in Home Assistance Allowance.
+In addition to helping with WorkSafe BC wage replacement, Vancouver BIA helped Gerry to be awarded $330 per month in Home Assistance Allowance.
 All of this compensation was backdated to the date of his original injury, drawing his retroactive compensation to over $80,000.00.

-“In addition to this amazing financial win, attending the Vancouver BIA group meetings helped me to realise that I am not the only person with a damaged brain in the world and there are others like me.
+“In addition to this amazing financial win, attending the Vancouver BIA group meetings helped me to realize that I am not the only person with a damaged brain in the world and there are others like me.
 This helped me to accept my condition more.
 I reached out for help and I’m so glad I did that.”